 So far we have dealt with the framework's offline capabilities, performed by Athena and Regina - that is, analysis performed during development, usually after compilation, but without running the actual system.
-In contrast, the online sister Livia participates in debugging and testing the system as it runs.
-We now describe her functionality in some detail.

-In order to monitor the behavioral model at runtime, Livia connects to the system and "pretends" to be yet another scenario object.
-In this context, she is typically a passive scenario - never requesting or blocking any events, and thus she does not alter the behavior of the system.
-However, Livia constantly waits for every one of the model's events, which allows her to monitor the state of the system as it runs.
-(Indeed, this is a convenient way to attach hooks to the model without changing its semantics, and even without recompiling existing scenarios.)
-Prior to being run, Livia is provided with the abstract model of the program produced by Athena in the first step of the offline analysis; and this information, together with the sequence of events triggered when the program runs, allows Livia to keep track of the internal states of every object in the system and reason about its behavior.
+In contrast, the online sister Livia participates in debugging the system as it runs.
+She connects to the system and monitors it by "pretending" to be a scenario object in the behavioral program, which constantly waits for every one of the program's events.
+Livia also has at her disposal the abstract model of the program produced by Athena in the first step of the analysis, and she uses it - along with the sequence of events triggered so far - to keep track of the internal states of every object in the system.